 "The Board and senior staff were enthusiastically in support of appointing Jennifer as our new Executive Director,” said Michael Lukasek, President of The Clay Studio Board.
 “She has been intimately involved in every aspect of The Clay Studio for more than ten years and is the ideal person to advance our mission and lead us through this exciting new chapter as we build a state-of-the-art facility."

-The new Clay Studio, scheduled for completion in spring 2021 with a groundbreaking in January 2020, will be located in Philadelphia’s vibrant South Kensington neighborhood.
+The new Clay Studio, completed in spring 2022 with a groundbreaking in January 2020, is located in Philadelphia’s vibrant South Kensington neighborhood.
 As the first of its kind ceramic arts facility built in the United States, it is designed from the ground up as a welcoming center that will strengthen the cultural community of Philadelphia and propel the field of ceramics nationally and globally.

 Martin, who originally hails from Atlanta, Georgia, is also an accomplished artist.
 Her ceramic work is nationally recognized in numerous exhibitions and publications, and she has held a number of residencies, including Watershed Center for the Ceramic Arts.
 Martin received her MFA from Georgia State University, and served as faculty there soon after.
 Since 2005 she has held a number of instructor positions and continues to present workshops and lectures locally and regionally, along with serving as juror for exhibitions and as panelist for cultural conferences.
 Martin’s current professional associations include Artaxis, The Greater Philadelphia Chamber of Commerce, NCECA.